frictionlessdata/tableschema-js/README.md

 ## Getting started

+> To use the library with `webpack` please replicate the `webpack.config.js->node` configuration - https://github.com/frictionlessdata/tableschema-js/blob/master/webpack.config.js

 ### Installation

 The package use semantic versioning.
 It means that major versions could include breaking changes.
 It's highly recommended to specify `tableschema` version range in your `package.json` file e.g. `tabulator: ^1.0` which  will be added by default by `npm install --save`.